ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 ### Features

--   Converts the byte value to largest unit (e.g. KB, MB, GB) that results in a value of >=1
+-   Converts the byte value to largest unit (e.g. KB, MB, GB) that results in a value with magnitude >=1
 -   Option to use 1024-based units (e.g. KiB) or 1000-based units (e.g. KB)
 -   Displays up to one decimal place
 -   Sorts/groups by numeric value (number of bytes) rather than display string